 Finally, we reached the final flashback.
 Big Sis revealed that she was going to move at the end of the summer, and the kids felt betrayed.
-The kids tried to come up with ways to force her to stay, like their rule that everything the “boss” says has to happen, but the boss was Tatsuya that day and he refused, being more mature than the others.
+The kids tried to come up with ways to force her to stay, like their rule that the “boss” can say what they have to do, but the boss was Tatsuya that day and he refused, being more mature than the others.
 At this point, the kids turned to the mystery kid, who is finally identified as “Jun.”
 Lisa comes up with a pretty… unfortunate plan, and Jun agrees: they should force Big Sis into the Alaya Shrine and lock her there overnight.
 In the present, Michel admits he wasn’t even sure why he thought that would work, just blaming it on kid logic.
 He felt both foolish and devastated in hindsight.
 When Tatsuya fought back, they locked him in too.
 To everyone’s misfortune, Sudou the arsonist came that very night and nearly killed the two, at first by accident and then seemingly by intent.
 While the three eventually learned that Tatsuya was fine, as he ended up in the news, Lisa and Michel spent the next ten years believing they had killed Big Sis, and repressed the memory.
 Tatsuya presumably had a similar experience, given that he hid his mask like the others, but since the guy never talks, it’s hard to say.

 Lisa now believes Big Sis is alive, but also that Big Sis is Joker.
 Why would she think that, you ask, when Jun is an overwhelmingly more appropriate suspect?
 Oh, because King Leo said Joker was “beautiful as a goddess.”
-Yup, that’s right: Lisa is not only so grief-stricken that she immediately jumps from “beautiful”, to assuming he meant Big Sis, but so grief-stricken and heteronormative that she hears “beautiful” from a man and can only assume that Joker is a woman.
+Yup, that’s right: Lisa is not only so grief-stricken that she immediately jumps from King Leo saying “beautiful” to assuming he meant Big Sis, but so grief-stricken and heteronormative that she hears “beautiful” from a man and can only assume that Joker is a woman.
 I just can’t believe… I mean, P2 is sitting here on the cusp of the bishounen revolution, utterly unaware that within the space of a year or so, the idea of a Japanese game saying “this man is beautiful as a goddess” will be utterly unremarkable, and not the sort of thing that would cause a major character to make a major error in judgement that sends the party on a fucking hours-long tangent.

 Also, why did Lisa assume that King Leo would know who she was talking about when she called Joker, “Big Sis,” a nickname that she used for Maya when she was like, seven?
 Did she assume Big Sis would be so overcome with rage that she adopted a child’s nickname for her as her underworld boss / serial killer pseudonym?